 After consulting with an outside expert and completing a second dive in May 2022, the team presented the full evidence to retired American astronaut Bruce Melnick, who suspected it was a piece of the Challenger space shuttle.
 Based on this information, producers brought the discovery to the attention of NASA and in August 2022, Mike Ciannilli confirmed this was a significant remnant of Challenger.
 Viewers will get a firsthand look from the very first dive to the teams’ meeting at NASA to see how this rare and important discovery unfolded.

-In addition to the Challenger wreckage, viewers can expect to watch the team uncover several other ship and plane wrecks this season, helping to bring closure and answers to decades-old disappearances.
+In addition to the Challenger wreckage, the team uncovered several other ship and plane wrecks this season, helping to bring closure and answers to decades-old disappearances.

 For more information, visit: 'The Bermuda Triangle: Into Cursed Waters'